- Auburn Municipal Court

 Q: If I have to come to Court, what should I wear?

-A: Citizens should dress appropriately for all Court appearances.
+A: Citizens should dress appropriately for all court appearances.
 A specific list of prohibited clothing is available.

 Q: What should I expect to happen on my court date?

 A: On the original court date (in the bottom left hand corner of your ticket or on your Bond paperwork), you will check in at the Clerk's office, where you will be asked how you intend to plead.
-A video detailing your rights will be shown in the Courtroom once everyone has checked in.
+A video detailing your rights will be shown in the lobby once everyone has checked in.
 Once court begins, all those pleading not guilty will be called before the Judge in the order they checked in.
 If you are pleading not guilty, the Court will first inquire if you want a lawyer.
 If the charge carries the possibility of jail time, and you want a lawyer but cannot afford one, you will be given an economic form to determine your eligibility for a Public Defender.
 Those pleading not guilty will then have their case set for trial on a later Thursday afternoon court date.
 If you are pleading guilty, you will be called up before the Judge and offered the Right to Counsel and/or a Public Defender, if applicable.
 After your guilty plea is accepted, you will be allowed to tell the Court anything you'd like in mitigation of your sentence, at which time the Court may assess fines, court costs, counseling, and/or a jail sentence in accordance with State law.

 After Your Court Date